 Pilates

 Benefits: What I get out of Pilates and what you get out of it might be different just because we have different bodies and unique needs.
-In my experience, I usually leave a Pilates session feeling good and happy.
+In my experience, I usually leave a Pilates session feeling revived and happy.
 There’s something magical about it.
 For me, it’s probably because there is a rhythm and flow in the routine and because there are a variety of challenging exercises that leave me satisfied.
-Pilates focuses on the quality of the exercise, not the quantity and we rarely do more than 10 reps of any exercise.
-Here are some other key benefits:

-Better posture; learn skills to keep your spine healthy and strong, while correcting that tech neck from too much time spent on screens.
+• Better posture; learn skills to keep your spine healthy and strong, correct that tech neck and tight shoulders from too much time spent on screens

 PRINCIPLES OF PILATES